Funmula-Corp/BigGoChat/tools/mmlicense/readme.md

 - **-pg_host** configure the postgres client connection and set the host
 - **-pg_db** configure the postgres client connection and set the db
 - **-pg_port** configure the postgres client connection and set the port

+### NOTES

+- **starts_at** and **expires_at** settings are only available via CLI!

+- default duration of a license is 365 days

+- set environment variables will override values from the configuration file
+- set cli arguments will override values from environment variables and the configuration file

+- all settings in the config file are optional
+- all environment variables are optional
+- all cli arguments are optional
+- cli flag args (boolean) have a default value of true when set - to set them to false use assignment notation (example: **-is_trial=false**)
+- string and integer cli arguments support indirect assignment notation (example: **-users 12**)